Under the Building and Construction Industry Security of Payment Act 1999 No. 46:

 A progress payment to be made to a subcontractor under a construction contract becomes due and payable on:

 The maximum period for a subcontractor to get paid is 30 business days once a payment claim has been made.
-However, head contractors are required to pay earlier than the 30 business days when the contract specified a date.
+However, head contractors are required to pay earlier than the 30 business days when stated in the contract.

 How long have you been waiting for payment?
 Get expert advice from a construction lawyer now.
 You have the right to get paid!

-If the situation is still not resolved by adjudication, you can take a legal action.
+If the situation is still unresolved by adjudication, you can commence legal proceedings to the appropriate tribunal or court which involves court hearings.
 But to warn you, this is a long and costly process.

+Call John Dela Cruz of Contracts Specialists now!
+He will help you get paid.
 John will help defend and enforce your legal rights.
-He can assist you with your payment claim preparation and adjudication application under the Security of Payments Act.
+He can assist you with your payment claim preparation and adjudication application under the Security of Payments Act and other relevant laws.

 With his extensive knowledge and experience dealing with construction matters for more than 10 years, you can be confident you are getting the right advice.